EHammons/GifTastic/README.md

 ## Features
 * Preprogrammed buttons for easy access to GIFs immediately
 * Add button feature to customize GIFs returned
-* Works with any added topic, not just animals.
+* Works with any added topic, not just animals

 To-do list:
 * Create transparent box to hold GIFs so text doesn't blend with background